thlorenz/doctoc/README.md

 ## Usage

+In it's simplest usage, you can pass one or more files or folders to the `doctoc` command.
+This will update the TOCs of each file specified as well as of each markdown file found by recursively searching each folder.
+Below are some examples.

 ### Adding toc to all files in a directory and sub directories

 Go into the directory that contains you local git project and type: